 II.
 Stratus Software Product Lifecycle Phases

-The support lifecycle for a Major Release of Stratus software products is divided into three phases: Full Support, Production (Limited) Support and Extended Support.
+The support lifecycle for a Major and Minor Release of Stratus software products is divided into three phases: Full Support, Limited Support and Extended Limited Support.

 Phase 1: Full Support

-Start Date: The Full Support phase begins on the GA date of a Major Release and continues for a period of 4 years thereafter.
+Start Date: The Full Support phase begins on the GA date of a Major or Minor release and continues for a period of 4 years thereafter.

 - Full technical support with up to 24 x 7 x 365 day service levels